Wivelsfield: Notable buildings and areas

-The village lies in the Low Weald of the Weald and immediately north of the South Downs National Park, which extends to include Ditchling.
+The village lies in the Low Weald and immediately north of the South Downs National Park, which extends to include Ditchling.
 The soil is clay and mixed sand on top of underlying clay and sandstone.
-Wivelsfield was once of the larger parishes in the county, although the growth of Burgess Hill to the west reduced the ecclesiastical parish.
+Wivelsfield was one of the larger parishes in the county, although the growth of Burgess Hill to the west reduced the size of the ecclesiastical parish.

 The north of the parish includes several woods and small farms south of Haywards Heath, separated from the nucleus of the village to the south by the Pellingford Brook, a tributary of the River Ouse that flows to Newhaven.
 Despite the influence of this brook, almost half of the parish drains west to the River Adur, which flows to Shoreham by Sea, reflecting the gently undulating terrain.

-As a settlement originally based on the principle of droving a number of ancient routes cross the parish.
-The current B2112 is an old drove road as a portion of the A272 which crosses the northern edge of the parish whilst the minor route to Plumpton is a medieval highway.
+As a settlement originally based on droving, a number of ancient routes cross the parish.
+The current B2112 is an old drove road, as is a portion of the A272 which crosses the northern edge of the parish; whilst the minor road to Plumpton is a medieval highway.
 The B2112 also became part of an 18th century London-Brighton turnpike which is still used as the route for the modern day bike ride between the two.